dathinaios/sc_osx_standalone/README.md

   - Drag all the files from the `sc_osx_standalone-master` to the `Bundled Files` field.
   - Optional: to hide the post window change the interface option from `Text Window` to `None`.
   - Click `Create` and choose the location for your app.

+##FAQ

+Q: Where do I put soundfiles and how do i access them.

+A: Put your files in the `Resources` directory.
+You can then access them using `Platform.resourceDir +/+ "path/to/your/file.wav");`

+Q: Where is the `3.7` version?

+A: There are some issues with linking the `QT` libraries in `3.7` that make it impossible to create the standalone for now.
+See [this thread](http://new-supercollider-mailing-lists-forums-use-these.2681727.n2.nabble.com/3-7-sc-osx-standalone-Qt-issue-td7624112.html) in the mailing list for more info.